TroyDey/timescale-multinode-test/README.md

 * 1 distributed hypertable with a replication factor of 3 and chunk_interval of 1 hour
 * Inserts 59:59 worth of data for 50 different dev_ids into the table

+The multi-node setup with docker was adapted from [Multi-Node-TimescaleDB](https://github.com/binakot/Multi-Node-TimescaleDB)

 ## Test Case

 * Check initial replication status and ability to select from the table